 Manufacturers invest in this coverage for protection when customers sue over a product.
 It can help pay for lawsuits related to design defects, manufacturing defects, and similar issues.

-Retailers can be held liable for damages caused by items, even if you weren’t directly responsible for a product defect or other problem.
+Retailers and wholesalers can be held liable for damages caused by items, even if you weren’t directly responsible for a product defect or other problem.
 Product liability insurance also helps cover lawsuits over marketing defects, such as improper labels or a lack of warnings.

 General contractors and other construction and installation professionals need this policy in case their work is linked to an injury or property damage after it’s completed.
 For example, if a homeowner sues because their newly installed sink leaks and damages their flooring, this policy would help pay your legal costs.